SAN FRANCISCO -- The ultrapowerful Mirai botnet DDoS attacks of 2016 took people by surprise, but Elliott Peterson said it shouldn't have.

 In early 2017, Krebs published an investigative report into Mirai that publicly named White and Jha as the likely creators of the botnet.
 Later that year, after extensive work by FBI investigators and federal prosecutors, White, Jha and Norman agreed to plead guilty to several computer crimes and also cooperate with law enforcement on the investigation.
 Peterson said the trio expressed a willingness "to an unusual degree" to help investigators with other booter services and Mirai-related attacks.

 "They were ready to, as I called it, put the genie back in the bottle," he said.
 "They put Mirai out there, and it caused a lot of problems.
-Well, what are you going to do make up for that?"
+Well, what are you going to do to make up for that?"

 Part of their atonement, Peterson said, included a new tool to prevent Mirai-like attacks.
-The three men built an IoT botnet honeypot, called WatchTower, which he introduced during the presentation via a video demonstration narrated by White, Jha and Norman.
+The three men built an IoT botnet honeypot, called WatchTower, which he during the presentation via a video demonstration narrated by White, Jha and Norman.

 The Mirai botnet attacks in 2016 were a watershed moment for distributed denial-of-service threats that offered valuable lessons for both law enforcement and the infosec community, Peterson said.